dappros/ethora-chat-component-rn/README.md

 Uses any profile in `~/.ethora/profiles.json` (the same file the `@ethora/setup` CLI writes to).
-The runner logs the test user via REST, seeds the testbed's AsyncStorage with the resolved Creds, and exercises the full pipeline against a real tenant:
+The runner logs the test user via REST, seeds the testbed's AsyncStorage with the resolved Creds, and exercises the full pipeline against a real environment:

 > REST login → AsyncStorage persisted Creds → app boot →
 > `/chats/my` → XMPP WebSocket → MUC presence join → MAM history →